One of the major complaints I hear regarding self-tapes, is that actors often feel like they’re acting in a vacuum.

 - “Why couldn’t they just have seen me in person?!
 I have so many questions!”

-Well, you can calm your performance anxiety, friends.
 In terms of your character work and prep, self-tapes should be treated no differently than live auditions.

 You can (and should!) use the following information to help inform your choices: